 Now we write policies with lower coverage for clients because it may be the best thing available at various stages of life, but if I were proposing coverage to a family with two newer vehicles would this be where I started?
 Only if my primary goal was to “sell”.
 What happens if a hardworking family who is in a tight financial place at the time is lured by the extremely low premiums and doesn’t know much about insurance purchases a policy like this and then is involved in an accident?
 It wouldn’t take much before the little they saved on premiums disappears in the out-of-pocket expenses they are now liable for.

 You want an insurance agent who has access to great products at great prices, but you also want one interested in more than just making the sale, who will consider more than just what it will take to get you to break out the checkbook.

-At State Insurance, our primary goal is making sure our clients are properly protected, by helping you understand the coverage you are purchasing.
+At Chapman Insurance Group, our primary goal is making sure our clients are properly protected, by helping you understand the coverage you are purchasing.
 While there are ways to reduce premiums by lowering and removing coverage’s, we feel that that should be your choice to do so.
 Don’t be tempted by lower premiums, at the expense of proper protection.
-Because of the relationship State Insurance has with many high-quality carriers we very often provide our clients better or expanded protection while still saving our clients significant amounts on their premiums.
+Because of the relationship Chapman Insurance Group has with many high-quality carriers we very often provide our clients better or expanded protection while still saving our clients significant amounts on their premiums.
 Let the agent you trust help equip you with the knowledge needed to make an informed decision.

-State Insurance believes in the value of a promise, and our promise is to provide great advice, great products, great service, and great prices.
+Chapman Insurance Group believes in the value of a promise, and our promise is to provide great advice, great products, great service, and great prices.